fut-infrastructure/implementation-guide/input/intro-notes/StructureDefinition-ehealth-questionnaire-intro.md

 in the ValueSet described for useContext.code.

 ### ApprovalDate
-The date when the Questionnaire's `status` becomes `active`, whether it is created active or changed to active, will be recorded in the `approvalDate` field.
+The date when the Questionnaire's `status` is set to `active`, whether it is initially created as active or changed to active, will be recorded in the `approvalDate` field.